CuongMe/ash-lotus-modlist/README.md

 4. Download and extract the **Ash Lotus ReShade `.ini` file** into your Fallout 4 directory.
 5. Launch the game → press `Home` → select `Ash_Lotus_Reshade.ini` from the dropdown.

-### 🧨 Option 2: Reactor ENB (Ultra Visuals)
+### 🧨 Option 2: Reactor ENB (Ultra Visuals, Not Recommended)
 If you think your PC can handle more:
 🔗 **Download Reactor ENB Preset:**
 👉 [Reactor ENB on Nexus Mods](https://www.nexusmods.com/fallout4/mods/57321)
 > 💬 **Note:**
 > Do not combine Reactor and Ash Lotus Reshade preset.
 Only use Reactor ENB with NACX.
 Choose between option 1 or 2 not both.
-The Reshade is highly recommended and was designed specifically for this modlist so that the graphic would be optimally rendered.
+The Reshade is highly recommended and was designed specifically for this modlist so that the graphic would be optimally rendered without ENB.

 ### 🥔 Option 3: No ReShade or ENB (Potato PC Mode)